 Many people have been exposed to Egyptian, Greek, and Roman mythology, but knowledge of Native American mythology is not nearly as widespread.
 The idea of researching Native American mythology can seem very daunting, given how many different tribal histories and religions exist.
 Which is a shame, because Native American creatures of myth are just as interesting as their European and African counterparts.

 Fortunately, the work has been done for you.
-This list of 21 creepy creatures in Native American culture will tell you everything you need to know about the most popular Native American deities and monsters.
+This list of 20 creepy creatures in Native American culture will tell you everything you need to know about the most popular Native American deities and monsters.
 You'll learn the tribe or region from which each legend originates, and observe similarities between these myths and some popular mainstream ones.
 For example, you'll learn that there are Native American versions of Beauty and the Beast and Jonah and the Whale.

-Even if Keelut doesn't kill you, his presence is a sign your days are numbered; he's a harbinger of death.
-Legends say he doesn't leave foot tracks (which is significant in snowy Alaska), thus adding to his sneakiness.
+Even if Keelut doesn't kill you, his presence is a sign your days are numbered; he's a harbinger of doom.
+Legends say he doesn't leave tracks (which is significant in snowy Alaska), thus adding to his sneakiness.

 Pukwudgies are a race of creatures from Wampanoag folklore.
 They stand two to three feet tall and their faces are human-like, with enlarged noses and ears.
-Pukwudgies are similar to goblins, but have gray skin and, according to some legends, sharp porcupine quills.
+Pukwudgies are similar to goblins but have gray skin and, according to some legends, sharp porcupine quills.
 In stories, their behavior ranges from mischievous (hiding possessions) to downright treacherous (pushing people off cliffs).

 Pukwudgies are very powerful.
-They have poison arrows, and are able to teleport, create fire, and morph into porcupines.
+They have poison arrows and are able to teleport, create fire, and morph into porcupines.
 They are able to control the souls of the humans they've killed.
 Perhaps creepiest of all, residents of Massachusetts still report Pukwudgie encounters.